sundews/Sundew.Xaml.Optimizers.Wpf/README.md

 At build time these get rewritten to DynamicResource to support refreshing at runtime.

 Supported settings:
 - DynamicMarker - A string e.g. an emoji character like 🔄 that can be used to mark resources as dynamic.
-Any StaticResource containing this marker in the key will be replaced with DynamicResource.
+Any StaticResource containing this marker in the key will be replaced with DynamicResource, unless the resource is declared in the same file.

+### ThemeOptimizer

+This optimizer enables theme support by merging ResourceDictionaries based on a theme and theme mode.
+It supports ResourceDictionary reuse for theme modes for resource dictionaries places in the Modes folder which are not ThemeModes.
+These will be copied for each theme mode during optimization.

+Themes can be exchanged at runtime by the ThemeManager found in [Sundew.Xaml.Theming.Wpf](https://www.nuget.org/packages/Sundew.Xaml.Theming.Wpf).

+Supported settings:
+- ThemesPath - The path relative to the project file where theme ResourceDictionaries are located.
+Default is "Themes".
+- ThemeModesPath - The path relative to the ThemesPath where theme mode ResourceDictionaries are located.
+Default is "Modes".